EciStg/order-placement/receipt/README.md

 ## tl;dr

-### Receipt extends order
+Conceptually a receipt extends an order e.g **`{order} V (package X shipment X tracking)`**

-Ok.
-Not exactly, but conceptually.
-If we compare the order schema with the receipt schema, we will see a few additions.
-The example below shows the most commonly added extenstion, a tracking number.
+Compare the order schema with the receipt schema, ignoring a few details, we will see the additions in defined in the tuple above.

     106a107,125
     >     "package": {